 - Establishing partnerships across NCI, with other federal agencies, and with industry.

 There are not currently any specific NCI Requests for Applications (RFAs) or Program Announcements (PAs) for cancer pharmacoepidemiology and pharmacogenomics research.

 EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.
 View the full list of EGRP FOAs.

 EGRP also encourages investigator-initiated grant applications on pharmacoepidemiology and pharmacogenomics topics.

-The PPWG and NCI's Division of Cancer Control and Population Sciences (DCCPS) have sponsored two workshops on cancer pharmacogenomics and pharmacoepidemiology research.
+NCI's Division of Cancer Control and Population Sciences (DCCPS) has sponsored the following workshops related to cancer pharmacogenomics and/or pharmacoepidemiology research:

 - Cancer Pharmacogenomics: Integrating Discoveries in Basic, Clinical and Population Sciences to Advance Predictive Cancer Care (October 2010)

 - Cancer Epidemiology Cohorts